Meet Emmanuelle et Johny

-The tour of Labyrinthe En Champ Thé ends at the shop, a very friendly and particularly well stocked place selling their sometimes very original products such as tea jelly or syrup.
+The tour of Labyrinthe En Champ Thé ends at the Tea House, a very friendly and particularly well stocked place selling their sometimes very original products such as tea jelly or syrup.
 There we learn the differences between black, green, white and imperial tea and taste scented cups from the local plants.
 So much to discover in a single morning!

 Share our passion for tea and geraniums

 Show people the agricultural history of Grand Coude with our tour